affffffffffffffffffffff/CS1-arduino-projects/README.md

 Display a pattern using an LED Dot Matrix.
 ### feb15b
 Have a phrase scroll across the LED Dot Matrix.
 Given phrase was "You are what you eat!"
+### mar06a
+Sync an Arduino's RTC module with your system time.